ahnafhf21/tldr/pages/linux/slackpkg.md

 # slackpkg

-> Package management utility for Slackware
+> Package management utility for Slackware.

 - Synchronize list of packages and versions available: